ropensci/roweb3/content/blog/2026-04-08-r-universe-bioc/index.md

 Adopting new infrastructure inevitably involves adjustments.
 For Bioconductor developers, integrating with a new build and distribution system will likely require some changes to workflows, and time to become familiar with new or different package checks, build diagnostics, and binary distribution.

 However, by gradually moving toward common infrastructure, the Bioconductor project will benefit from improvements that are being continuously developed and maintained for the broader R ecosystem.
 A system based on modern CI will provide developers with improved tooling, and will give the core team more time to focus on community coordination and quality control, rather than on maintaining costly infrastructure.
-At the same time, a shared platform can increase the visibility and accessibility of Bioconductor software to the greater R community.
+At the same time, the shared platform provided by R-universe can help to increase the visibility and accessibility of Bioconductor software to the greater R community.

-We look forward to continuing this collaboration and to working with the Bioconductor community to ensure that the next generation of infrastructure supports the project for many years to come.
+We look forward to continuing this alliance and to working with the Bioconductor community to ensure that the next generation of infrastructure supports the project for many years to come.